MichaelZ01/tronicom/README.md

 # Tronicom
 ### A musical electronic-commerce website
+#### Used: ReactJS, Redux, Express, MongoDB

-Note: Products are placeholders and links will be provided to purchase actual product
+Note: Products are placeholders